 The design/decor of Tiffins is basically a tribute to the explorations of Imagineers.
 Disney’s site says as much, and our server at Tiffins further elaborated on this, even mentioning Joe Rohde by name.
 I found this to be interesting; Disney fans have long held a certain reverence for Imagineers, and the Imagineering: Behind the Magic books are incredibly popular, but it still surprises me that this is the explicit “story” of the restaurant given that Disney doesn’t really ‘lift the curtain’ on the parks to casual guests.

 Whether the stated story is Joe Rohde’s real-life travels to remote mountaintops–or that Tiffins is the latest franchise in Harrison Hightower’s restaurant empire, actually set in Jazz Era New York City, entered through a hidden time portal accessible by flushing the Pizzafari toilets 3 times in a very specific fashion–the design works.

 Dropping any pretenses of an elaborate backstory here was a good call.
 Tiffins simultaneously feels like dining in an art gallery, and eating at a high-end, low-key restaurant where globe-trotting Imagineers would themselves dine.

 Some photos of the interior of Tiffins are sprinkled throughout the beginning/prefatory thoughts of the review…

-The reason for our hesitation was concern that Tiffins might not be true Signature Dining in the California Grill or Jiko sense of the term.
+We hesitated before dining at Tiffins, concerned that it might not be true Signature Dining in the California Grill or Jiko sense of the term.
 We worried it might be an attempt on Disney’s part to push its menu prices even further.
 A legitimate concern, we felt, given the dramatic menu price increases we’ve witnessed recently at both Walt Disney World and Disneyland.

 We enjoy reporting on new experiences for you all, but we don’t love you so much that we’re willing to be ripped off for you…sorry?